Get insider access

 If you've ever been to an office or a lecture hall, you know the sound of dozens of people typing on keyboards can be as loud as a herd of buffalo and just as distracting.
 Thankfully, innovations have been made to reduce the noise of keyboards, from the development of near-silent switches to the addition of sound-dampening materials inside keyboard cases.

 Most of the noise keyboards make comes from the operation of the switches themselves.
 Mechanical switches are typically the loudest, while scissor switches and rubber dome switches are quieter alternatives.
-Other factors like the material the keyboard case is made of, the size and shape of the keycaps, and how heavily you type also contribute to typing noise.
+Other factors like the case materials and how heavily you type also contribute to typing noise.

-We've tested over 215 keyboards, and below are our recommendations for the best quiet keyboards available.
-If you're looking for a keyboard to suit a more specific use, check out our articles for the best keyboards for typing, the best keyboards for programming, and the best gaming keyboards.
+We've tested over 235 keyboards, and below are our recommendations for the best quiet keyboards.
+If you're looking for more picks, check out our articles for the best keyboards for typing, the best keyboards for programming, the best low-profile keyboards, and the best gaming keyboards.

 1. Best Quiet Keyboard